 - an abbreviated extract of the death entry (i.e. excluding cause of death and parentage details)

-We offer a Tell Us Once Service, which allows the Registrar to contact local council services and government agencies on your behalf to advise of the bereavement on your behalf.
+We offer a Tell Us Once Service, which allows the Registrar to contact local council services and government agencies of the bereavement on your behalf.

 - Tell Us Once - bereavement leaflet

 - Further advice or to make an appointment please contact any of our Registration Offices.

 - Social Security Scotland - Funeral Support Payment Info [opens in a new window]